-COMMENT: The most radical proposal from Daniel Wild, research fellow with the Institute of Public Affairs, in an opinion piece in Queensland Country Life on April 19, 2018 suggesting that the Commonwealth Government not be involved in agricultural regulation.
+COMMENT: The most radical proposal from Daniel Wild, research fellow with the Institute of Public Affairs (Opinion, Queensland Country Life, April 19, 2018) is that the Commonwealth Government not be involved in agricultural regulation.

 A simple way to demonstrate the impacts of such a move, should one be needed at all, is to look retrospectively at what would have been the implications for the beef industry had this proposition been adopted some decades ago.

 We would not have eradicated brucellosis and tuberculosis, not developed Aus-Meat or AuctionsPlus, not have a national traceback mechanism or a national R&D program, not have a national meat inspection service or a national quarantine service, not have a Farm Management Deposit scheme for which the beef industry is a major contributor, not have export protocols so essential for market access and not have a national capability to limit and address disease outbreaks.

 Mr Wild is surely mistaken if he thinks these achievements are not fundamental to the prosperity of the beef industry or if he thinks there is not an on-going need to sustain and expand on these significant achievements.
 For those not identifying with the beef industry ask yourselves if the live sheep trade and the banking sector would be better deregulated?

 The regulation so despised by Mr Wild is one of several tools used by government on behalf of the community to influence individual behaviour towards delivering public good.

 To propose that the Commonwealth Government not be involved in agricultural regulation is certainly attention grabbing.
 However, that is not where the real danger lies in Mr Wild’s thinking.